Kotlin/dokka/docs/topics/plugins/plugins_introduction.md

 ## Applying Dokka plugins

 Dokka plugins are published as separate artifacts, so to apply a Dokka plugin you only need to add it as a dependency.
-From there, the plugin will extend Dokka by itself - no extra actions needed.
+From there, the plugin extends Dokka by itself - no further action is needed.

 > Plugins that use the same extension points or work in a similar way can interfere with each other.
 > This may lead to visual bugs, general undefined behaviour or even failed builds.
 However, it should not lead to
 > concurrency issues since Dokka does not expose any mutable data structures or objects.
 >
-> If you notice any problems of such nature, it's a good idea to check which plugins are applied and what they do.
+> If you notice problems like this, it's a good idea to check which plugins are applied and what they do.
 >
 {type="note"}